-Director, Office of Veteran Services, Texas A&M University System
+Director, Office of Veteran and Military Services, Texas A&M University System

 Col. Gerald “Jerry” L. Smith ’82, USMC (Ret.)

 Col. Smith served for thirty years as a US Marine Artillery Officer, holding six command tours with two combat tours (Iraq 2003 & Afghanistan 2007).
 Other military assignments included eight years in higher education: three years as the Marine Instructor at Rice and Prairie View A&M; one year instructing at the USMC Command & Staff College; and four years as the TAMU Professor of Naval Science from 2008-2012.
 He earned a Master of Science in Strategic Studies from the National War College, a Master of Science in Military Studies from the U.S. Marine Corps Command & Staff College, and a Master of Arts in International Relations from Troy State University.
 Col. Smith’s Bachelor of Arts is in Political Science from Texas A&M University.

 As the OVMS Director, he facilitates support, collaboration and communication between the 11 Texas A&M University System campuses that enroll over 4,500 student veterans and 7,000 military family members.
 Col. Smith has raised nearly $15 million to support Aggie student veteran scholarships and programs.
 He received the Congressional Veterans Commendation Award from Congressman Bill Flores (2014), and the TAMU John J. Koldus III Faculty & Staff Achievement Award (2015).